dnguyen800/dnguyen800.github.io/_posts/2019-04-15-light-strip.md

         <figcaption> Playbar | Philips</figcaption>
       </figure>
       <h3>Philips Hue Play Light Bar</h3>
-      <p>The new Philips Hue Play Light Bar is a better choice for TV bias lighting as it is more portable but unfortunately costs even more than a light strip.
+      <p>The new <a href="https://amzn.to/2INwyw5">Philips Hue Play Light Bar</a> is a better choice for TV bias lighting as it is more portable but unfortunately costs even more than a light strip.
 All Philips Hue lighting products offer the same compatibility with SmartThings, Home Assistant and everything else out there, so I expect these to behave just as well.</p>
     </div>
     <div class="6u$ 12u$(small)">
       <figure class="align-left">